dsi-clinic/the-clinic/admin/schedule.md

 # Clinic Administration

-The purpose of this document is to centralize resources and outline weekly administrative tasks involved in running the clinic.
+The purpose of this document is to centralize resources and create a timeline of administrative tasks involved in running the clinic.

 ## Weekly Calendar

 ### Week -6
+- Create a registration link by creating a new Zoom meeting with registration required
-- Share information session registration information with the following list of people [LINK]()
+- Share information session registration information with the following [list of people](https://docs.google.com/spreadsheets/d/1w_XWoo1csw0A916N6rif86VoGKuOdS3f5U7s59Ym8Yk/edit#gid=0)

 ### Week -5
 Everything below depends upon having a list of projects.